ScottPlot/ScottPlot/README.md

 ## Compiled Demos

 ### ScottPlot Demo
 This demo ([ScottPlotDemo.zip](/demos/ScottPlotDemo/compiled/ScottPlotDemo.zip)) demonstrates the display all major plot types.
 Notice that _millions_ of data points can be displayed on a Signal plot at >100 Hz framerates and comfortably interacted with using the mouse.
+Source code for this demo is in [/demos/ScottPlotDemo/](/demos/ScottPlotDemo/).

 ![](/demos/ScottPlotDemo/compiled/ScottPlotDemo.png)

 ### Animated Data
 If you plot a double array, updating the array automatically updates the ScottPlot.
 This demo ([ScottPlotAnimatedSin.zip](demos/ScottPlotAnimatedSin/compiled/ScottPlotAnimatedSin.zip)) plots an array then uses a timer to update it continuously.
 Note that the graph is still mouse-interactive (panning and zooming).
+Source code for this demo is in [/demos/ScottPlotAnimatedSin/](/demos/ScottPlotAnimatedSin/).

 ![](demos/ScottPlotAnimatedSin/compiled/ScottPlotAnimatedSin.gif)